 Check out my post on How to Choose the Best Travel Insurance for your Trip!

-Step 5: Attend your appointment in Sydney!
+Step 5: Attend your Appointment

 Take all your documents, pay the money, have your photo taken and have it all over within 2 mins!